rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 Remember that none of this has anything to do with Rocky Linux particularly, but with the upstream package implementation.

-Simply put, if you want to run Rocky Linux containers and use macvlan to assign an IP address from your LAN or WAN networks, then the process is different based on which container version of the OS you are using (8.6 or 9.0).
+If you want to run Rocky Linux containers and use macvlan to assign an IP address from your LAN or WAN networks, the process is different based on the container version of the operating system (8.x or 9.x).

-### Rocky Linux 9.0 macvlan - The DHCP Fix
+### Rocky Linux 9.x macvlan - the DHCP fix

-First, let's illustrate what happens when we stop and restart the two containers after assigning the macvlan profile.
+First, let us illustrate what happens when stopping and restarting the two containers after assigning the macvlan profile.

-Having the profile assigned, however, doesn't change the default configuration, which is set to DHCP by default.
+Having the profile assigned, however, does not change the default configuration, which is DHCP by default.

-To test this, simply do the following:
+To test this, do the following:

 ```
 lxc restart rocky-test-8
 lxc restart rocky-test-9
 ```

-Now list your containers again and note that the rockylinux-test-9 does not have an IP address anymore:
+List your containers again and note that the rockylinux-test-9 does not have an IP address anymore:

 ```
 lxc list